ajxb/centos/README.md

     $ packer build -var-file=centos7.json centos.json

-## Building the Vagrant boxes with the box script
+## Building the Vagrant boxes with the build script

 We've also provided a wrapper script `build.sh` for ease of use, so alternatively, you can use the following to build CentOS 7 for all providers: